OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

   )
 ```

-Each line is a single potential age-depth result
+Each line is a single potential age-depth result.
+Green points represent the radiocarbon dates.

 ```r